 Below you will find a timeline of our design work (newest first).
 We have created some great content for you to see, both computer rendered and physical prototypes.

 Our latest hand, which has been tested and used in the footage at the top of this page.
 It is our best and most developed hand yet with a dedicated pinch grip and strong build quality.
+This hand takes its 2 predecessors and combines them into a more refined and functional design

 One of our latest prototypes showing our newest design features